odibua/automateDataCollectionAndProcessing/README.md

                     b) measDisplacement:  Calls python function that uses adaptive guassian procedure to binarize image and                                           find the displacement using the centroids.

                     c) measDisplacementAdaptiveThresh.py:   Python function that uses adaptive guassian procedure to binarize image and                                          find the displacement using the centroids.

+   VIII. writeDataFoldersModules

+                    a) writeSweepFreqFolder: Write folder for frequency sweep of signal.

+                    b) writeSweepVoltFolder: Write folder for voltage sweep of signal.

+                    c) writeSweepVoltFreqFolder: Write folder for voltage and frequency sweep of signal.